 "After talking to one of the members of the Dartmoor Search and Rescue Team Plymouth (DSRTP) during a fundraising event, I thought that it would be good to get back into walking on the Moors, but this time with a purpose…and what better purpose than training to save people’s lives.
 I was also interested in the technical side of the training such as the specialised first aid training, micro navigation and radio work.

 DSRTP is a purely charitable organisation and receives no funding, other than what we organise and collect ourselves through fundraising events.
-The partnership with Plymouth University benefits the team immensely and allows us to maintain, and improve on, our current equipment and facilities.
+The partnership with University of Plymouth benefits the team immensely and allows us to maintain, and improve on, our current equipment and facilities.
 This means we can be even more efficient, professional and well equipped, and can continue to provide a much needed service.

 There are also opportunities for students to be trainees, which will have numerous benefits for them.
 They’ll gain vital skills in team work, leadership and creative thinking, plus they’ll learn to cope with performing technical tasks under stressful conditions, all of which are lifelong lessons.